ptibv/.github/pull_request_template.md

 * [ ] Code is linted and formatted correctly.
 * [ ] The proposed solution seems logical to me.
 * [ ] The code is clear.

+## Note before merging
+Remember to merge locally and to version bump accordingly.

+Please also run the unit tests before your final push to avoid breaking the build.